Captured-Heart/trdl_tool/README.md

 # TRDL tool

 TRDLtool: App for train dispatchers in the Netherlands.
-Background information, work procedures, a quiz and chat.
-That about sums it up!
+Complete procedures, background information, a quiz and a chat :]

 ## Getting Started